orfeio/orfeio/git.md

 ## Usage

-With [Initial Setup](#initial-setup) complete, you may stage files, commit changes, and push (send) or pull (receive) changes on either your local device or the HPC environment, with the hosted GitHub repository acting as intermediary.
+With [Initial Setup](#initial-setup) complete, you may stage files, commit changes, and push (send) or pull (receive) changes on your local device or the HPC environment, with the hosted GitHub repository acting as intermediary; you may also do the same via the GitHub web site.

 {: .note }
 You may need to run `ssh-add ~/.ssh/github-*` before pushing or pulling any changes if your local device has restarted or you've disconnected from the HPC environment in order to reload the SSH key.